 The City of Naperville decided to turn the budget process on its’ head, with a service-based approach.
 Instead of the traditional methodology of “assumptive budgeting”, they understood the new fiscal environment demanded a different approach, and worked to prepare a budget that they believed best reflected the residents’ view of priorities in the City.

 Although departments were initially concerned about the amount of work required to prepare budgets in this manner, they found they could use the same base of information, and that it was more about how the information was summarized.
 Once people became less concerned with the pennies and more comfortable with providing a reasonable understanding of the dollars involved, the benefit was realized.

 The conversation with Council was also much easier with the service-based method.
 With the focus shifted from reviewing budgets in an overly detailed manner, to a more conceptual conversation about service categories, the meetings have become shorter and more fact -based.
 Working with Council, determinations could be made on which services they needed to deliver; what level of service they wanted to deliver; and where changes could be made, to best match their budget to the needs.

-While Naperville’s approach wasn’t zero-based in its’ true form, they were able to apply some of the concepts in a way that gave them the benefit of the approach, without spending the time and effort typically involved.
+While Naperville didn’t take a zero-based budgeting approach in its’ true form, they were able to apply some of the concepts in a way that gave them the benefit of the approach, without spending the time and effort typically involved.